NVIDIA/DALI/docs/examples/tensorflow/demo/README.md

 For parallelization, we use the Horovod distribution framework, which works in concert with MPI.
-To train ResNet-50 (--layers=50) using 8 V100 GPUs, for example on DGX-1, use the following command (--dali\_cpu indicates to the script to use HostDecoder instead of nvJPEGDecoder):
+To train ResNet-50 (--layers=50) using 8 V100 GPUs, for example on DGX-1, use the following command (--dali\_cpu indicates to the script to use CPU backend for DALI):

 ```
 $ mpiexec --allow-run-as-root --bind-to socket -np 8 python resnet.py \